 Each of those men, though coming from very different sets of circumstances, were both charged with being faithful to God in their unique circumstances, with the daily pressures and unique temptations.
 Furthermore, both Solomon and Jeremiah would have temptations the other one would never know anything about, due to their respected offices and responsibilities.
 The contrast is similar to a pastor having the selfish temptation to withhold God’s eternal truths because it might upset some parishioners to a Christian housewife cooking and cleaning her house.

-Regardless who you are as a Christian, to successfully run your own personal spiritual race means you will cross the finish line and reap eternal life.
+Regardless who you are as a Christian, to successfully run your own personal spiritual race means to cross the finish line and reap eternal life.
 That will require serious effort on your part, including resisting the devil, keeping yourself pure, staying alert for spiritual deceptions, bearing fruit, forgiving others, etc. That requires throwing off everything that hinders and the sin that so easily entangles.
 Negligence there leads to the reason why some backslide (get back on the road to hell).
 Sin is nothing to play with and is still the issue with God!
 It easily entangles one in his spiritual race.
 Obviously, if one gets entangled with the cords of sin (Prov.
 5:22), he will not be able to finish his personal race.
 Such would be disastrous and is what happened to King Solomon!
 Solomon held fast in love to his idolatrous wives, who led him into idolatry and death.
 The death was spiritual death and his pagan wives were enemies in disguise as far as how they were used to ruin his relationship with God and destroyed his SOUL.
-They were the means of lethal subtle sinful temptation, which others (like Christian singles) would not know.
+Solomon’s wives and love for him were the means of lethal subtle sinful temptation.
+Christian singles can face temptations like that if not careful.